pinterest/typespec/graphql_design_doc.md

   - **🔴 Design decision:** All models are created with the `Input` suffix regardless of whether or not it is used as both, because the model can be used as both `input` and `output` in the future and changing the type name will cause issues with schema evolution.
   - **Cons:** the `Input` suffix can be annoying or result in types like `UserInputInput`
 - If the `model` or its properties are invalid Input types, an error will be raised.
-  - **🔴 Design decision:** In order to provide a different definition of the same field so that the GraphQL type can be represented more accurately, we will use the [upcoming visibility redesign to provide an alternative definition](https://discord.com/channels/1247582902930116749/1250119513681301514/1300865256679276655), see the examples to see what that could look like.
+  - **🔴 Design decision:** In order to provide a different definition of the same field so that the GraphQL type can be represented more accurately, we will use [visibility](#visibility--never), see the examples to see what that could look like.
 - If the `model` contains an unbroken chain of non-null singular fields, throw an error and fail the emitter process

 #### Mapping